dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 A token ledger implementation following this standard hosts an *NFT collection* (*collection*), which is a set of NFT tokens.

-## Security Considerations

-We strongly advise developers who display images (e.g., the token logo or images referenced from NFT metadata) or strings in a Web application to follow Web application security best practices to avoid attacks such as XSS and CSRF resulting from malicious content provided by a ledger.
-As one particular example, images in the SVG format provide potential for attacks if used improperly.
-See, for example, the OWASP guidelines for protecting against [XSS](https://cheatsheetseries.owasp.org/cheatsheets/Cross_Site_Scripting_Prevention_Cheat_Sheet.html) or [CSRF](https://cheatsheetseries.owasp.org/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.html).

 ## Data

 ### Accounts